What are unit trusts?

 Fund ManagerFund PlatformFinancial AdviserDiscount Broker

 Buying a unit trust directly from the fund manager is normally the worst of all routes.
-You'll pay the full initial and annual charges but get no advice or guidance
+You may pay an initial charge and relatively high annual charges but get no advice or guidance

 There's no benefit in taking this route, so avoid.